-If you have wondered how to make toast with your oven, you are in the right place!
-Making toast in the oven is super easy and comes out just like the toaster.
-This post covers two different oven methods for toasting bread - broiling & baking.
+If you have wondered how to make toast in the oven, you are in the right place!
+It is super easy and comes out just like the toaster.
+This post covers two different oven methods for toasting bread – broiling & baking.

 - No toaster required - I am going to show you how to make toast just using a conventional oven.